nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Participant**: A person that is participating in or attending some given event.<br>
 * **Event**: An event that will be conducted in real life e.g., a competition, meeting, social activity etc.<br>
-* **Command**: A command is a specific instruction that you give to Managera to perform a certain action, like adding a new Participant to the list.
+* **Command**: A command is a specific instruction that you give to Managera to perform a certain action, like adding a new participant to the list.
 Commands will be the primary way that you will interact with Managera.<br>
 * **Parameter**: Parameters are pieces of data that must be passed to certain commands to tell Managera which actions to perform.
 For example, the `done` command requires a single integer as a parameter so that it knows which event to mark as done.<br>